 And green beans are one of those foods.
 So you can use whatever is more convenient for you.

-I personally use fresh ones, when I can get my hands on some good & tender ones.
+I personally use fresh ones, when I can get my hands on some young and tender ones.
 Mostly in the summer months.
-But use frozen ones for the rest of the year.
-Since Fasolakia is a dish we enjoy all year round.
+Frozen ones are great to use any time during the year.

 How To Pick Fresh Green Beans